 Western civilization, whose vision of cosmos is still prevailingly homocentric, finds the origin for its standing points in Judeo-Christian tradition and in the views of ancient Greek philosophers.
-The intention of the authors is to show that hints of logocentric and homocentric, i.e. anthropocentric [1] views of the world, as the foundations of the modern civil era, despite the structural obstacles in their concepts, can be found in the works of the per below will be paid to the preserved fragments of the Pre-Socratics who are of interest for this research 1.
+The intention of the authors is to show that hints of logocentric and homocentric, i.e. anthropocentric [1] views of the world, as the foundations of the modern civil era, despite the structural obstacles in their concepts, can be found in the works of the first Hellenic thinkers, and particular attention in the paper below will be paid to the preserved fragments of the Pre-Socratics who are of interest for this research 1.